cheungdaven/cheungdaven.github.io/_pages/about.md

 <!--
 Latest News
 ======
+06-05-2021: will serve as the guest-editor for one section on recsys of frontiers of big data.
+19-04-2021: invited to be the senior PC member for CIKM short paper.
 10-3-2021: One paper is accepted by NAACL 2021.
 22-2-2021: invited to be the reviewer for JMLR.
 19-01-2021: One paper is accepted by MLSys 2021.